lisabazis/TeamSA/Design_for_SEE.md

 <img src="https://github.com/lisabazis/TeamSA/blob/master/DFD0-2.JPG">
 <img src="https://github.com/lisabazis/TeamSA/blob/master/DFD0-3.JPG">

-Creation ofthe invididual level 0 diagrams shows similiar data flows through the same processes and data stores with the only difference being the type of request.
+Creation of the invididual level 0 diagrams shows similiar data flows through the same processes and data stores with the only difference being the type of request.
 Since all requests must be made over HTTPS, these diagrams were consolidated into a single diagram.

 <img src="https://github.com/lisabazis/TeamSA/blob/master/DFD0-0.JPG">